nus-cs2103-AY2223S2/tp/docs/team/szejiancheng.md

 Given below are my contributions to the project.

-* **New Feature**: Adds the ability to add a exam for a particular student.
+* **New Feature**: Adds the ability to track exams for a particular student.
-    - What it does: Allows user to add a lesson to a particular student, including details such as the description of the lesson, it's start time, and it's end time.
+    - What it does: Allows user to add, manipulate, and delete exams of a particular student, including details such as the name of the exam, its start time, its end time, weightage, and grade.
     - Justification: This feature enables tutors to effectively track of upcoming and completed exams.
     - Highlights: This feature required additional classes for parsing and data storage that needed to be implemented in order to function with the existing project structure.
-    - Credits: @nbqian for providing the basic skeleton for similar student attributes
+    - Credits: @nbqian for providing the basic skeleton for similar student attributes (see lesson-related classes)

 * **Code contributed**: